Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 21 Februari 2025 06.23.44 UTC
+- WIB: Jumat, 21 Februari 2025 08.52.04 UTC
-- WITA: Jumat, 21 Februari 2025 07.23.44 UTC
+- WITA: Jumat, 21 Februari 2025 09.52.04 UTC
-- WIT: Jumat, 21 Februari 2025 08.23.44 UTC
+- WIT: Jumat, 21 Februari 2025 10.52.04 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"Love is not only made for lovers.
+It is also made 4 true friends.
+A true friend can love more than a lover."

-Kategori: motivational
+Kategori: friendship